Friday, March 31, 2023

 Malta, 2022

-On his most recent trip to the Mediterranean Island, regarding his first trip as Pope, His Holiness said, “Since the day I visited Lampedusa, I have not forgotten you.”
-He continues with “You are always in my prayers” and finalizes with “Every war is born from an injustice,” referring to the Ukrainian war.
+On his most recent trip to the Mediterranean Island, his first trip as Pope, His Holiness said, “Since the day I visited Lampedusa, I have not forgotten you.”
+He continued, “You are always in my prayers,” and finalized, “Every war is born from an injustice,” referring to the Ukrainian war.

 In his Pontificate, Pope Francis made 37 trips to 59 countries.